 Gear-a-holic-ism

 One of the dangers of any activity that involves “gear” is that people can get hyper focused on “gear” rather than the activity / goal.
 Ironically, there is a similar danger for people pursuing minimalism: a temptation to chase after the “perfect” rather than being content with a functional system already in use.
-I recommend focusing less on “perfect”, and rather focus on removing friction so you can devote more of your time and energy to the activity.
+I recommend focusing less on “perfect”, and rather focus on removing friction so you can devote more of your time and energy to the activities you love / find meaningful.

 Pretty much every hobby or activity can descend into gearaholism, where the focus switches from the activity to the acquisition, evaluating, reviewing, etc of the gear.
-You know you are on this path when you spend more time reading about gear, thinking about your next purchase, testing items, than using the gear to enjoy the activity or hobby.
+You know you are on this path when you spend more time reading about gear, thinking about your next purchase, testing items, than using the gear to enjoy the activity.
+For backpackers I like to ask how much time are you spending researching your next destination as compared to thinking about the gear you are going to take.

-The following has been my journey with backpacking / outdoor gear as I shifted my focus to simplicity and getting away from being completely driven by the newest and best gear.
+The following has been my journey with backpacking / outdoor gear as I shifted my focus to simplicity.
 I had similar journeys with photography, audio, and computing equipment.
 I somehow avoiding gearaholism with bicycling.
 Cyclists often talk about the correct number of bikes is either:

 • N + 1 for single folks: The optimal number of bikes is one more

-• N – 1 for married folks: the correct number of bikes is one less than will result in a divorce.
+• N – 1 for married folks: the correct number of bikes is one less than will result in a separation from your partner.

 Phase 0 (many years)